jeremiemeunier/pastille-mod-twitch/README.md

  Create a discord js bot addon's for notification your community when your favourite or friendly (if is in the configuration file) streamer start a live on twitch.

+ > I am currently working on a shell script solution to automatically install and launch pastille-mod-twitch </blockquote>

  ## Configuration